askeladd123/pathfinding/README.md

 # wasm_party
 Here is the code I made while learning to use WebAssembly.
+It runs and visualizes a pathfinding algorithm in the browser.

 ## Run online
 Click this link: [github.io/pathfinding_wasm](https://askeladd123.github.io/pathfinding_wasm/).